Lake Haven

 Lake Haven has strong levels of nearby infrastructure activity, ranking in the top 40% nationally

-Area infrastructure projects identified by AreaSearch that could impact the area include Lake Haven Centre Redevelopment, Kanwal-Lake Haven-Gorokan Growth Corridor (Warnervale East / Greater Warnervale), Madison Rise Estate, and Gorokan Waterfront Masterplan & Foreshore Revitalisation.
+The performance of an area can significantly be influenced by changes in local infrastructure, major projects, and planning initiatives.
+Two projects have been identified by AreaSearch that are expected to impact the area.
+Notable projects include Lake Haven Centre Redevelopment, Kanwal-Lake Haven-Gorokan Growth Corridor (Warnervale East / Greater Warnervale), Madison Rise Estate, and Gorokan Waterfront Masterplan & Foreshore Revitalisation.
+The following list outlines those projects likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.